The Future of Multilateral Development Banks

 Multilateral development banks—the World Bank and two dozen regional and sub-regional MDBs—have led the global development agenda for decades, providing financing and knowledge services to support economic growth and improve living standards.
 In recent years, however, the global economic and political panorama has shifted, putting pressure on MDBs to adapt or lose relevance.

-This research project seeks to understand i) what pressures MDBs are facing, ii) how different MDBs are reacting to those pressures and iii) what further reforms are needed.
+This research project seeks to understand i) what pressures MDBs are facing, ii) how different MDBs are reacting to those pressures and iii) what further reforms are needed to maximize the impact of their operations on development outcomes.

 Specific themes addressed within this broad research agenda include: